 SUBPRIME SINGLE-FAMILY RESIDENTIAL LENDING ACTIVITIES.
 The Company's lending activities also currently emphasize the origination or purchase on a nationwide basis of single-family residential loans made to borrowers who have substantial equity in the properties which secure the loans but who, because of prior credit problems, the absence of a credit history or other factors, are unable or unwilling to qualify as borrowers under federal agency guidelines.
-At March 31, 1997, the Company's loans to non-conforming borrowers aggregated \$76.1 million or 2.9% of the Company's total assets.
+At March 31, 1997, the Company's sub-prime loans aggregated \$76.1 million or 2.9% of the Company's total assets.
 These loans are offered pursuant to various programs, including programs which provide for reduced or no documentation for verifying a borrower's income and employment.
-Loans to non-conforming borrowers present a higher level of risk of default than conforming loans because of the increased potential for default by borrowers who may have had previous credit problems or who do not have any credit history, and may not be as saleable as loans which conform to the guidelines established by various federal agencies.
+Sub-prime loans present a higher level of risk of default than conforming loans because of the increased potential for default by borrowers who may have had previous credit problems or who do not have any credit history, and may not be as saleable as loans which conform to the guidelines established by various federal agencies.
 See "Business--Lending Activities--Single-family Residential Loans."